Shyamjitripathi/AWS-Certified-Cloud-Practitioner-Cert-Guide/Short-Notes/Ch-11-Containers/Containers.md

 containerized applications.
 A2C analyzes and builds an inventory of all applications running in VMs, on-premises or in the cloud.
 You simply select the application you want to containerize, and A2C packages the application artifact and identiﬁed dependencies into container images, conﬁgures the network ports, and generates the ECS task and Kubernetes pod deﬁnitions.
-A2C provisions, through AWS CloudFormation, the cloud infrastructure and CI/CD pipelines required to deploy the containerized .NET or Java application into production.
-With A2C, you can easily modernize your existing applications and standardize the deployment and operations through containers.

 - Red Hat OpenShift Service on AWS (ROSA) : provides an integrated experience to use OpenShift.
 If you are already familiar with OpenShift, you can accelerate your application development process by leveraging